JunyiZhaoAstro/JunyiZhaoAstro.github.io/_pages/about.md

   - /about.html
 ---

-# Hey there—welcome to my little space.
+# Welcome to my little space.

 I hope you are doing well.
-I'm Junyi Zhao, an undergraduate student studying Astronomy and Earth sciecne at the University of Michigan - Ann Arbor.
+I'm Junyi Zhao, an undergraduate student studying Astronomy and Earth sciecne at the University of Michigan - Ann Arbor. 🌌🏔️

 ## Research Interests
 - Debris Disks